quicwg/ops-drafts/draft-ietf-quic-manageability.md

 packets is to either drop them all or to throttle them based on the hash of the UDP datagram's source and destination addresses, blocking a portion of the hash space that corresponds to the fraction of UDP traffic one wishes to drop.
-When then handshake is blocked, QUIC-capable applications may failover to TCP (at least applications using well-known UDP ports).
-However, blindly blocking a significant fraction of QUIC packets will allow many QUIC handshakes to complete, preventing a TCP failover, but the connections will suffer a severe packet loss.
+When the handshake is blocked, QUIC-capable applications may failover to TCP (at least applications using well-known UDP ports).
+However, blindly blocking a significant fraction of QUIC packets will allow many QUIC handshakes to complete, preventing a TCP failover, but the connections will suffer from severe packet loss.

 ## Distinguishing acknowledgment traffic